Grandbrain/SphinxQt/README.md

 ## Usage

-* Launch the application and select preferred microphone and sample rate from the list.
+* Select preferred microphone and sample rate from the list.
 * Specify the recognition models on disk.
-* Click the "Initialization" button to initialize recognition.
+* Click "Initialization" to initialize recognition.
-* Click the "Begin recognition" button to begin recognition.
+* Click "Begin recognition" to begin recognition.